 Petitioner has submitted that the matter does not pertain to the current tariff proceedings or tariff determination exercise for FY 2024-25.
 However, the Petitioner would like to inform that the cable is now being rerouted as per the request raised by the consumer.
 It is also pertinent to note that though the cable was laid by the NPCL on receipt of the payment of estimate for releasing the new connection to the NHPC society, the ROW for the cable laying inside the society campus was provided by the then representatives of NHPC society and the cable was laid accordingly.
-Since the cable had become faulty due to the construction work inside the NHPC society and was found to be in the vicinity of under construction house / private land, it necessitates to re-route the cable with cost to be borne by NHPC society at an alternative route free from private property within the society as agreed by the NHPC society.
+Since the cable had become faulty due to the construction work inside the NHPC society and was found to be in the vicinity of under construction house / private land, it necessitates to re-route the cable with cost to be borne by NHPC society at an alternative route free from private property within the society as agreed by the NHPC society in order to avoid future damages to the cable and for sustaining the supply to the society.
 Further, it is pertinent to mention that as per the provisions of U.P.
 Electricity Supply Code 2005, the cost of re-routing of the cable has to be borne by the consumer.